In-person services have been suspended through Thanksgiving. However, you can watch our LIVE services via our Facebook page.

-- Masks are not required but will be available for everyone at each entrance
+- Masks are required when walking around the building, but not required while sitting.
+Masks will be available for everyone at each entrance

 - The nursery will be available for children under 2 years old